yilmaz-emir/yilmaz-emir.github.io/_pages/research.md

 ---

 ### ・We are actively looking for gradaute students.
 　　　Feel free to reach out via email.
-When you do, make sure to add your CV & any additional information needed about your application.
+When you do, make sure to add your CV & any additional information about your interest.
    　　　Check out the below link for admission information & scholarship opportunities.
    　　　[Admission Information for International Students](https://www.sophia.ac.jp/eng/admissions-and-aid/)
 　　　Email: yilmaz(at)sophia.ac.jp